jsren/ostest/README.md

 ## Building ##

 The ostest library comprises all source files except _example.cpp_ which is intended as a usage example and can be built as a standalone executable.

 ### Preprocessor Flags ###
 The following preprocessor flags may be set when building the ostest library:
  * Define `OSTEST_NO_ALLOC` to prevent ostest from allocating memory
  * Define `OSTEST_STD_EXCEPTIONS` to enable C++ exception handling

 The following preprocessor flags may be set when including the ostest headers:
  * Define `OSTEST_MUST_PREFIX` to only define the prefixed macros (e.g. `OSTEST_TEST` instead of `TEST`)

 ### With make ###
 To build the library, run `make`.
 To build the example code, run `make example`.
+To build ostest's ostest tests, run `make test`.

 ### With Visual Studio ###
 Include all .h and .cpp files in a project, build and run.